 - Lie on the floor under a table or another sturdy object.

 Recovering from a disaster is usually a gradual process.
 Safety is a primary issue, as are mental and physical well-being.

-- Let your friends know you are safe.
+- Let your friends and family know that you are safe.

 - Do NOT drink tap water unless authorized to do so.

 - Check the temperature in your fridge or freezer.
 Anything that has remained at 40 degrees Fahrenheit or colder is safe to eat.
 Otherwise, throw it out to be safe.

 - Also, throw away ANY food that has come in contact with flood waters which may carry waterborne diseases, chemicals, etc. Better safe than sorry.

 - Document any damage with photos and contact your insurance company.